apache/apisix-website/blog/en/blog/2021/08/31/Apache APISIX × KubeSphere-a-better-gateway-and-K8S-Ingress-Controller.md

 - APISIX
 - KubeSphere
 - Ingress
 description: This article describes the direct deployment of Apache APISIX and APISIX Ingress Controller in KubeSphere using the official Apache APISIX Helm repository.
-And Apache APISIX can be used as a gateway or as a data plane for APISIX Ingress Controller to carry business traffic.
-tags: [Practical Case]
+tags: [Ecosystem]
 ---

 > This article describes the direct deployment of Apache APISIX and APISIX Ingress Controller in KubeSphere using the official Apache APISIX Helm repository.
 And Apache APISIX can be used as a gateway or a data plane for APISIX Ingress Controller to carry business traffic.